tehtelev/Lumos/readme.md

-# Automaton
+# Falling blocks spawn manager

-Brings automatics into the game!
+This mod limits the number of unstable rock, soil, gravel, and sand blocks falling simultaneously when collapses are enabled.

 ## About

-Automaton is a Mod for the game [VintageStory](https://www.vintagestory.at/).
+Falling blocks spawn manager is a Mod for the game [VintageStory](https://www.vintagestory.at/).